ydahal1/ydahal1/ReadMe.md

-My boss told me that he was going to fire the person with the worst posture.
-I have a hunch, it might be me.
+I considered building the patio by myself.
+But I didn't have the stones.

 [
-Mon Jun 22 01:12:15 UTC 2026
+Tue Jun 23 00:59:54 UTC 2026
  ]